nullobsi/ftpdeno/README.md

 # FTPDeno

 Pure TypeScript FTP Client for Deno.
-It is currently possible to do basic FTP tasks like uploading/downloading and listing directories.

 TLS is supported, however due to [issues in Deno](https://github.com/denoland/deno/issues/6427), servers that use older ciphers may have issues connecting.
 [SSL session reuse](https://github.com/denoland/deno/issues/8875) is also not supported.
+Tested using vsFTPd v3.0.3.
+However, tests are not extensive; please report problems if they occur!

 Unstable is required.

-## TODO:

-- Active connections have some issues for me.
-- Download and upload do not support streaming, and thus store everything in memory.
+Supports:
+* Active and passive mode
+* Implicit and explicit TLS
+* Downloading/uploading via streams or ArrayBuffer
+* List files
+* Deleting/creating directories and files
+* Renaming files/directories